 Who can resist an entire basket of fresh peaches for only $2.00?
 Not me!
-Husband immediately ordered up a peach crisp with the rest destined to be cooked into the best spirited peach jam.
+Husband immediately orders up a peach crisp with the rest going into the best spirited peach jam.
 First order of business is the peeling, pitting and slicing of the fruit.
 It is a days work, but very worth it.
-Sadly, peaches don’t peel themselves.
-To easily peel them they require a quick dip in boiling water and then a plunge into an ice water bath to loosen the skins.
+Sadly, peaches don't peel themselves.
+The peaches must be ripe for easy peeling.
+To remove the outer layer they require a quick dip in boiling water and then a plunge into an ice water bath to loosen the skins.

 how to make spirited peach jam

 Finally, Jam is pretty easy to make.
 Basically, all the ingredients into the pot, stirring and boiling until it is done.
-And it’s done when it passes the jell test.
+And it's done when it passes the gel test.
 Place a few drops on an ice cold plate, wait about 10 seconds.
-Tilt the plate and make sure it doesn’t run, but stays in a bead form
+Tilt the plate and make sure it doesn't run, but stays in a bead form.
+On an instant read thermometer it is 220F.

 Ladle it into sterilized jars and seal.
 Plunge the sealed jars back into a boiling water bath for 10 minutes.
 Think about how good this will taste come fall and winter.
 A summer peach pick-me-up.